-2.2.4 Policies in place to allow these objectives to be achieved
+2.2.3 Policies in place to allow these objectives to be achieved

 The policy framework to allow these objectives to be achieved is one that that takes a local air quality management approach.
 This is superimposed upon existing national and international regulations in order to effectively tackle local air quality issues as well as issues relating to wider spatial scales.
 National and EC policies which already exist provide a good basis for progress towards the air quality objectives set for 2003 to 2010.
 For example, the Environmental Protection Act 1990 allows for the monitoring and control of emissions from industrial processes and various EC Directives have ensured that road transport emission and fuel standards are in place.
 These policies are being developed to include more stringent controls.
-Developments in the UK include the announcement by the Environment Agency in January 2000 on controls on emissions of SO_2 from coal and oil fired power stations.
-This system of controls means that by the end of 2005 coal and oil fired power stations will meet the air quality standards set out in the AOS.
+Developments in the UK include the announcement by the Environment Agency in January 2000 on controls on emissions of SO2 from coal and oil fired power stations.
+This system of controls means that by the end of 2005 coal and oil fired power stations will meet the air quality standards set out in the AQS.
+Northern Ireland now has in place the Air Quality Limit Value regulation (NI) 2002, the Air Quality (Amended) Limit Value Regulations (NI) 2002 and the Air Quality (Ozone) Regulations (NI) 2003.
+The Government has recognised the problems associated with achieving the standard for ozone, a secondary pollutant and transboundary in nature and it is recognised that local authorities themselves can exert little influence on concentrations when they are the result of regional primary emission patterns.